JupiterOne/graph-jira/README.md

    names of these parameters are defined in `src/instanceConfigFields.ts`.
 When executed in a development environment, values for these parameters are read from Node's `process.env`, loaded from `.env`.
-That file has been added to `.gitignore` to avoid commiting credentials.
+That file has been added to `.gitignore` to avoid committing credentials.

 ## Development

 ### Running the integration

-1. `yarn start` to run integrtion and collect data
+1. `yarn start` to run integration and collect data
 2. `yarn graph` to show a visualization of the collected data
 3. `yarn j1-integration -h` for additional commands